10 biggest benefits of VA home loans in 2020

 However, the VA guarantee does not come free of charge.
 Borrowers pay an upfront funding fee, which they usually choose to add to their loan amount.

-The fee ranges from 1.25 to 3.3 percent, depending on the buyer’s military status, the downpayment percentage and whether the home buyer has previously used his or her VA mortgage eligibility.
-The most common fee is 2.15 percent.
+The fee ranges from 1.4 to 3.6 percent, depending on the down payment percentage and whether the home buyer has previously used his or her VA mortgage eligibility.
+The most common fee is 2.3 percent.

 The exception: Mortgage applicants whose credit rating or income meets VA guidelines but not those of conventional mortgages may still opt for VA.